 A bachelor's degree appropriate to your master-level program and an undergraduate grade point average that meets the minimal requirement of the individual program.
 Prerequisites are determined on an individual basis, and in all cases are designed to assure your success in the program.

-If you are planning to earn a master's degree from UW-Eau Claire, you will need to apply to a specific graduate degree program via the University of Wisconsin-Online Admission Application.
-Unless you received a bachelor's degree from UW-Eau Claire, you will be required to submit additional application materials, such as an official transcript from each institution where you obtained a degree, and there is a $56 application fee.
-Once you have been accepted to a graduate program and enrolled, your application remains active until you graduate.
+If you are planning to earn a graduate degree from UW-Eau Claire, you will need to apply to a specific graduate degree program via the University of Wisconsin-Online Admission Application and pay a $56 application fee.
+Application deadlines vary by the program, so please refer to the Admissions website for your program specific deadline.
+Unless you received a bachelor's degree from UW-Eau Claire, you will be required to submit an official transcript from each institution where you obtained a degree.
+Additional application materials vary by program, but may include letters of recommendation, a letter of intent, a resume, and a few programs require a GRE or GMAT exam score.
+Please refer to the program's website or academic plan sheet for specifics.

 If you are interested in taking a graduate course or two or three, but not planning to earn a master's degree, you should apply as a Graduate Special Student via the University of Wisconsin-Online Admission Application.
 Those applying as a Graduate Special Student need only verify they have earned a baccalaureate degree from a regionally accredited college or university.
 There is no application fee when applying as a Graduate Special Student.